-- Move to a position to check the blocking and contact of eligible receivers and linebackers. - Rule on the whether a quick, immediate pass by the quarterback is forward or backward. - Move downfield cautiously, 5-7 yards to cover short passes on your side of the field. - Cover your sideline from end line to end line. - If the pass is complete in your area: - \ Be alert for sideline action (e.g., the receiver going out of bounds). - \ Sound the whistle when the ball becomes dead. - \ If the receiver went out-of-bounds, signal time-out. - \ If the ball becomes dead near the sideline, give the start-the-clock signal. - \ Move in to spot the ball. - \ If the line-to-gain has been reached, signal time-out. - If the pass is incomplete in your area: - \ Sound the whistle. - \ Give the incomplete pass signal followed by the time-out signal. - \ Retrieve the ball and relay to the official nearest the previous spot. - Be ready to adjust your coverage if the potential passer decides to run. - Always be prepared to come back to rule on a play near the neutral zone in addition to sideline action.
+- Move to a position to check the blocking and contact of eligible receivers and linebackers. - Rule on the whether a quick, immediate pass by the quarterback is forward or backward. - Move downfield cautiously, 5-7 yards to cover short passes on your side of the field. - Cover your sideline from end line to end line. - If the pass is complete in your area: - Be alert for sideline action (e.g., the receiver going out of bounds). - Sound the whistle when the ball becomes dead. - If the receiver went out-of-bounds, signal time-out. - If the ball becomes dead near the sideline, give the start-the-clock signal. - Move in to spot the ball. - If the line-to-gain has been reached, signal time-out. - If the pass is incomplete in your area: - Sound the whistle. - Give the incomplete pass signal.
+(NOTE: The signal to also stop the clock has been removed.)